HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 }}

 At the aspect ratio of 4:3, 0.431MP works out to 758×569.
 Considering the mobile crawler has a (typical) 360px-wide viewport, it's likely that many of these large images end up painted across almost the whole viewport and at high densities.

+In short: most images are small, but most pages include at least one big image.

 #### Image aspect ratios